aialvi/vue-wordpress-plugin-boilerplate/README.md

 1. Clone the repository.
 2. Run `npm install` to install JavaScript dependencies.
+3. Run `composer install` and `composer dump-autoload` to set up PHP dependencies and autoloading.
-3. Use `npm run dev` to start the development server with Vite.
+4. Use `npm run dev` to start the development server with Vite.
-4. For production builds, use `npm run build`.
+5. For production builds, use `npm run build`.